 Methodist Church, and since 2008 in St Clement's Church,

-The leader, and the person who had the idea to hold these services,
+The arranger, and the person who had the idea to hold these services,

 is Professor Kenneth MacKinnon, a Methodist local preacher brought up in

 Leigh-on-Sea.
-He is a former mayor of Southend-on-Sea and is Visiting Professor
+He is a former mayor of Southend-on-Sea, was Visiting Professor

 Prof. Ken MacKinnon

-Ken researches old material and regularly comes up with something that no-one's
+Ken researched old material and regularly came up with something that no-one's

 ever sung before - we've had at least two world premieres of carols at the